 One of the main reasons to upgrade from a flimsy cross trainer to a true hiking shoe is for improved traction.
 In a way that more casual footwear can never match, hiking and trail running footwear is leaps and bounds better when the going gets rocky, slippery, and steep.
 And much in the same way that Gore-Tex dominates the market for mid to high-end waterproofing, Vibram inhabits a similar space for outsoles.
 Their name is synonymous with solid grip and traction on a variety of terrain, and Vibram rubber is incredibly durable compared to other compounds we've tested.
 Not all Vibram models should be treated as equals, however, as the rubber manufacturer tailors their designs for the specific footwear and brand.
 Some have much larger lugs underfoot for serious grip in mud, and others prioritize sticky rubber for scrambling over rocks.
 There are also more entry-level options that just do well on easier trails, like the lugs you’ll find on the bottom of the Merrell Moab 3 boots and shoes.

 Salomon is one brand that doesn’t outsource their traction needs.
 Instead, they use their in-house Contagrip compound for all of their hiking and trail running models.
-We’ve found the level of quality and performance is in line with the Vibram offerings across the board, from anything from their fast-and-light X Ultra 4 hiking shoes to the burly Salomon Quest 4 backpacking boots.
+We’ve found the level of quality and performance is in line with Vibram offerings across the board, from their fast-and-light X Ultra 4 hiking shoes to the burly Quest 4 backpacking boots.

 Hiking shoes (Salomon X Ultra 4 GTX on steep and wet rocks)